RefineDevelopment/Phoenix-API/README.md

 ```

 ## Usage
-To access PhoenixAPI, you can these two methods
+To access PhoenixAPI, you can use these two methods

 For global (non-bukkit specific) stuff such as profiles, ranks, punishments, etc... use:
 ```java